dahliamalkhi/dahliamalkhi.github.io/_drafts/DAG-BFT.md

 In each view, a leader marks a position in the DAG a "proposal", F+1 out of 3F+1 participants "vote" to confirm the proposal, and everything preceding the proposal becomes committed.
-Thus, only two network latencies are required to reach consensus on all the transactions that have accumulated in the DAG.
+Thus, only two broadcast latencies are required to reach consensus on all the transactions that have accumulated in the DAG.
 Importantly,
 both proposals and votes completely ignore the DAG structure, they are cast by injecting a single value (a view number) anywhere within the DAG.